-- Promote a culture of tolerance towards diversity and challenge behaviours and comments that potentially cause harm to others, with particular reference to the nine protected characteristics. - Ensure all service users, staff, volunteers and Trustees are committed to the aims and mission of the organisation and are vigilant to the possible indications that a person is a victim of bullying. - Ensure all service users, staff, volunteers and Trustees are informed about, and understand to an appropriate level, BF Adventure's Confidentiality Policy, Whistle Blowing Policy and Complaints Procedures. - Ensure that all members of the BF Adventure community have the strength to report incidences of bullying and have the knowledge about the systems in place to do this. - Provide on-going preventative education to service users to enable them to build emotional resilience and determination and to lessen the impact of harm caused through bullying behaviours. - Support and educate service users to protect themselves from online risks, to know how to access further support and how to report incidents that happen online (through CEOP). - Support service users to access specialist services to meet their identified needs.
+- Promote a culture of celebrating diversity and challenge behaviours and comments that potentially cause harm to others, with particular reference to the nine protected characteristics. - Ensure all service users, staff, volunteers and Trustees are committed to the aims and mission of the organisation and are vigilant to the possible indications that a person is a victim of bullying. - Ensure all service users, staff, volunteers and Trustees are informed about, and understand to an appropriate level, BF Adventure's Confidentiality Policy, Whistle Blowing Policy and Complaints Procedures - Ensure that all members of the BF Adventure community have appropriate support mechanisms in place to enable reporting of incidences of bullying and have the knowledge about the systems in place to do this. - Provide on-going preventative education to service users to enable them to build emotional resilience and determination and to lessen the impact of harm caused through bullying behaviours. - Support and educate service users to protect themselves from online risks, to know how to access further support and how to report incidents that happen online. - Support service users to access specialist services to meet their identified needs.